-Digital literacy isn’t just about computers – it can involve learning any form of equipment.
-This can include mobile phones, tablets and iPads; GPS systems; stock control, point of sale or measuring devices.
-Some people want to learn to set up their device; use google, apps or social media.
+Digital literacy isn’t just about computers.
+It can involve any form of equipment – e.g. mobile phones, tablets and iPads; GPS systems; stock control, point of sale or measuring devices.
+Some people need to learn to set up their device; use google, apps or social media.
 Everyone has specific objectives which are explored when we first meet.
-This ensures that everyone gets to learn as, how and when they need to.
+This ensures that you get to learn what, how and when you need to.

-Computer/Digital literacy sessions require learners to bring their own device although Fran has a tablet on hand so that she can show you how to do things.
-Depending on your situation, access to a library and/or workplace computer may be required.
+Computer/Digital literacy sessions require learners to bring their own device and activate their hotspot.
+Fran has a tablet on hand so that she can show you how to do things.
+Depending on your situation, access to a library and/or workplace computer may also be required.